 Data Analysis and HR

 Overwhelming as it may be, data analysis has made things more precise for businesses.
-Data analysts have proven over time and again that numbers don’t lie and are collectively, an effective tool to design various organisational functions.
+Data analysts have proven over time and again that numbers don’t lie and are collective, an effective tool to design various organisational functions.
 The question still remains, that how does data analysis fit into the entire HR scenario?

-HR Analytics or simply data analysis for Human Resource Management is nothing but application of data mining and business analysis techniques.
+HR Analytics or simply data analysis for Human Resource Management is nothing but the application of data mining and business analysis techniques.
 Such data helps measure recruitment, training, retention, employee performance, engagement and similar HR functions.

 Numbers across the borders